-Emirates International School - Meadows in Dubai is an International Baccalaureate School within the Meadows and Springs Community with 1,663 students, including 85 different nationalities.
-It takes pupils aged two to eighteen – offering a seamless transition between all IB programmes.
+Emirates International School - Meadows in Dubai is an International Baccalaureate School within the Meadows and Springs Community with over 1,600 students, of 85 different nationalities.
+It takes students aged two to eighteen – offering a seamless transition between all IB programmes.

-The school teaches all four categories of the International Baccalaureate and the results are outstanding, with students moving on to prestigious universities across the world including Oxford and Stanford.
+The school teaches all four categories of the International Baccalaureate with outstanding results and students moving on to some of the world's top universities including Oxford and Stanford.

 "We needed a robust system to document evidence of ongoing success.
 It had to be easy to use and had to offer clear benefits to all the staff."